nicklafferty/craftycody/content/life/diving-into-the-world-of-notion-templates.md

 Making Notion templates seemed like a natural transition.
 You get to be creative and you can make one about anything you want.
 People need templates for all kinds of things like house reno, life, working out, dog schedules, and plants.

 I am _loving_ making these templates.
 It's so much fun and you can make them all within Notion itself!
-I've completed two templates so far and they're available for purchase on my Gumroad page.
+I've completed two templates so far and they're available for purchase on [my Gumroad page](https://craftycody.gumroad.com/).

+My first one is a [plant planner](https://craftycody.gumroad.com/l/my-plant-planner-notion) or plant tracking app.
+You keep up with all of your plant's watering schedules, light requirements, photos, propagation notes, and more.